 This is another classic combination: it’s also an enduring favourite of mine.
-I’m a confessed fanatic of hollandaise sauce so I think this recipe was bound to find its way up here sooner or later!
-I’ve told you already about my love of of the best to crisp up, it colours quite easily and also has a delicious layer of fat underneath which melts in your mouth alongside the crunchy skin.
+I’m a confessed fanatic of hollandaise sauce so I think this recipe was bound to find its way here sooner or later.
+The skin of the salmon is one of the best to crisp up, it colours quite easily and also has a delicious layer of fat underneath which melts in your mouth alongside the crunchy skin.
 The sumptuous oily flesh is offset perfectly by the vinegary tang of the sauce.
 I like to sit the salmon fillet on a bed of spinach sautéed with a little garlic, it complements the other strong flavours in the dish, and adds a nice bit of colour too.

 - 500 ml white wine vinegar